YuheCC/A-Lab/README.md

 ## Data Source

-The application reads data from `umap_product_demo_1M_set.csv` in the public directory, which contains UMAP coordinates and properties for molecular compounds.
+The application reads data from snowflake by making requests to the backend.

 ## Implementation Details